Nerlin/electron-ipc-connector/README.md

 import path from "path";
 import { helloWorld } from "./main";

-// You have to call `expose` once in the preload script to attach registered functions to the renderer process. expose()
+// You have to call `expose` once in the preload script to
+// attach registered functions and event emitters to the renderer process. expose()
 ```